rhettg/BlueOx/README.md

 except that it's assumed Django is running under WSGI, where certain items like headers are not given raw.

+It's recommmended that you also include BlueOx as a logging handler.
+You should do something like:

+    LOGGING {
+        'handlers':
+           ...
+           'blueox': {
+               'level': 'INFO',
+               'class': 'blueox.LogHandler',
+           },
+           ...
+        'loggers':
+          '': {
+              'handlers': ['blueox', ..],
+          },
+    }

 BlueOx also detects use of 'Dealer' middleware which adds a `revision` key to your request indicating the SCM version of your application.
 This will be included as a `version`.

 ### Systems Integration

-If all your application logs are collected via BlueOx, you might be tempted to want the same for other system level log files.
-Use the `oxingest` command to use BlueOx's transport for any general line based input.
+If all your application logs are collected via BlueOx, you might want to use the same for other system level log files.
+The `oxingest` command allows you use BlueOx's transport for any general line based input.

 For example, in a shell script: